 For encouraging new students to pursue their creative interests, we are introducing a Refer-a-Friend incentive program.
-By referring a new student to register for a course in our program, both parties may apply a 10% tuition discount to one fall 2013 course registration.
+By referring a new student to register for a course in our program, both parties may apply a 10% tuition discount to one spring 2014 course registration.

 One person is required to be a new student to the University of the Arts in order for both students to receive the discount.

 To receive this discount, both students must complete this Refer-a-Friend Discount form and submit it along with their registration form (noting the 10% tuition discount there) and submit remaining payment in full.

 Registration and discounts will not be processed until the Refer-a-Friend Discount form has been received by the CE Program for each student.

 - This discount can only be redeemed when registration is submitted by mail, fax or in-person.

 - Discount applies to tuition only for one Continuing Education (“CE”) course.

 - Student is responsible for all fees and remaining tuition associated with the selected course, at the time of registration.

 - Discount may not be combined with any other discount; it may not be applied retroactively.

 - This discount is not available through online registration.